harrywang/opsworks_cookbooks/README.md

 # AWS Cookbooks 101
-This the code for AWS Cookbooks 101 tutorial at: http://docs.aws.amazon.com/opsworks/latest/userguide/cookbooks-101.html
+Code for AWS Cookbooks 101 tutorial at: http://docs.aws.amazon.com/opsworks/latest/userguide/cookbooks-101.html

 This is a great tutorial and very easy to follow.